Australia's ANZ bank closes Singapore gold vault

 That growth was helped by an agreement with the Perth Mint, a major gold refinery, which allowed ANZ to sell the mint’s bullion overseas.
 That deal ended in 2016 after it was not renewed, sources said.

-ANZ found itself at the centre of one of Australia’s biggest cases of alleged white-collar crime following a cartel conduct investigation by the country’s competition watchdog over a $2.3 billion stock issue.
-(Reporting by Peter Hobson; Editing by Veronica Brown and Alexandra Hudson)
+ANZ found itself at the center of one of Australia’s biggest cases of alleged white-collar crime following a cartel conduct investigation by the country’s competition watchdog over a $2.3 billion stock issue.